norcams/docs-enduser/docs/networks.rst

 The IPv4 address space is very limited compared to IPv6.
 This applies both globally and to NREC.
-We have a limited number of IPv4 addresses, and NREC users are urged to choose the **IPv6** if a public IPv4 address is not strictly needed.
+We have a limited number of IPv4 addresses, and NREC users are urged to choose the **IPv6** network unless a public IPv4 address is strictly needed.